 It takes a lot of skill to manage that many moving parts (which goes a long way in explaining why both a product owner and a product manager made it onto LinkedIn’s list of most promising jobs in 2019).

+But what is product management software and how can it help?
 Here are just a few of the benefits you’ll experience when you have the right product management software on your side.

 1. Manage your resources more effectively

 In terms of getting your product launched efficiently and effectively, it’s tempting to think that the formula is simple: The more resources you throw at the process, the better off you’ll be.

 However, that’s a myth.
 As Stefan Thomke and Donald Reinertsen explain in Harvard Business Review, “we have seen that projects’ speed, efficiency, and output quality inevitably decrease when managers completely fill the plates of their product-development employees—no matter how skilled those managers may be.
 High utilization has serious negative side effects.”

 Yet, managing your resources (especially if they’re limited) isn’t always easy.
 A project management tool will help you keep a close eye on the resources you have available and allocate them accordingly.

 2. Set a more realistic product development schedule